-To the extent that any work created by a student or students and any other individuals, including, but not limited to faculty members, is other than for course credit or to satisfy a degree requirement and qualifies as “university research”, as defined in Appendix K of the IIT Faculty Handbook, such work belongs to IIT, and the rights off the student or students with respect to such work are as set forth in Appendix K. Any invention, creation or copyrightable work, including software, stemming from university research must be disclosed to IIT in accordance with the procedures set forth in Appendix K. Appendix K can be found at http://www.iit.edu/general_counsel/policies/faculty_handbook/pdfs/appendix_k.pdf
+To the extent that any work created by a student or students and any other individuals, including, but not limited to faculty members, is other than for course credit or to satisfy a degree requirement and qualifies as “university research”, as defined in Appendix K of the IIT Faculty Handbook, such work belongs to IIT, and the rights off the student or students and others with respect to such work are as set forth in Appendix K. Any invention, creation or copyrightable work, including software, stemming from university research must be disclosed to IIT in accordance with the procedures set forth in Appendix K. Appendix K can be found at http://www.iit.edu/general_counsel/policies/faculty_handbook/pdfs/appendix_k.pdf